petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/cloud-configuration/setting-up-clustering-for-the-liferay-service.md

 Once your services restart, clustering is enabled, and you have two nodes of the Liferay service.

-Next, you'll [configure the Liferay service to auto-scale](./configuring-auto-scaling.md) for even more instances when they are needed.
+Next: [configure the Liferay service to auto-scale](./configuring-auto-scaling.md) for even more instances when they are needed.

 ## Related Concepts